Here’s a question from a reader:

 The Microsoft Data Analysis add-ins are now shipping as part of all Microsoft Office 365 subscriptions as well as Office 2019 Home, & Business and Home & student and Professional versions.

 - From the left hand side bar, hit Options.

 - The Excel Options dialog will open.
 Now select the Data tab.

 - In the Data Options tab, check the Enable Data Analysis add Ins box.

 - Back in your spreadsheet, you’ll notice the Power Pivot tab.

-- From here you can hit the Manage button to get started with acquiring external data (or refreshing ti), working with Pivot Tables and so forth.
+- From here you can hit the Manage button to get started with acquiring external data (or refreshing it), working with Pivot Tables and so forth.